Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Introduction

-We define a lambda calculus for programming in $\CMet$.
+Inspired by Fuzz~\cite{ReedP10}, we define a $\lambda$-calculus for programming in $\CMet$.
 The calculus is affine, because the $\mprod$ of the monoidal structure has projections, but not diagonals.
-The calculus also has sensitivity annotations on all variables in a context.
+The calculus is simply-typed, with typing judgements using contexts with sensitivity annotations on all variables.
+For example, the sensitivity of $\oplus_p$ is expressed by the typing judgement $\hastype{\mu :^p \TD X, \nu :^{1-p}\TD X}{\mu \oplus_p \nu}{\TD X}$.

-Metric spaces do not model general recursion, but they do model a form of guarded recursion via the Banach fixed point theorem: Any non-expansive map $f \colon c\scaling X \to X$ has a unique fixed point if $c < 1$ and $X$ is complete and non-empty.
-Guarded recursion on this form has previously been studied for ultra-metric spaces~~\cite{VinkR99}, but that setting is simpler, because it models simply typed lambda calculus and intuitionistic logic.
+Metric spaces do not model general recursion, but they do model a form of guarded recursion via the Banach fixed point theorem: Any non-expansive map $f \colon p\scaling X \to X$ has a unique fixed point if $p < 1$ and $X$ is complete and non-empty.
+Guarded recursion on this form has previously been studied for ultra-metric spaces~\cite{VinkR99}, but that setting is simpler, because it models simply typed lambda calculus and intuitionistic logic.
 Generalising to the affine setting of general metric spaces has surprising consequences.
-For example, in the ultra-metric setting, the fixed point operator defines a non-expansive map $(c \scaling X \to X) \to X$ whereas in the general metric setting, this must be weakened to $(c \scaling X \mexp X) \to (1-c)\scaling X$ where $\mexp$ is the closed monoidal structure.
-In our calculus the \emph{guarded fixed point combinator} can be given type $\Gamma \vdash \fix{x}{t} : A$ if $(1\sminus p)\scaling\Gamma, x:^pA \vdash t : A$.
-Here the multiplication refers to the operation of scaling all sensitivity annotations in a context.
+For example, in the ultra-metric setting, the fixed point operator defines a non-expansive map $(p \scaling X \to X) \to X$ whereas in the general metric setting, this must be weakened to $(p \scaling X \mexp X) \to (1-p)\scaling X$ where $\mexp$ is the closed monoidal structure.
+In our calculus the \emph{guarded fixed point combinator} can be given type $\Gamma \vdash \fix{x}{t} : A$ if $(1\sminus p)\scaling\Gamma, x:^pA \vdash t : A$, for $p < 1$.
+Here, the multiplication refers to the operation of scaling all sensitivity annotations in a context.

-The type (\ref{eq:oplus:type}) of the $\oplus_p$ combinator means many distributions and processes can be defined as fixed points.
-For example, the geometric distribution can be defined as $\geo = \delta(0) \oplus_p \D(\Succbare)(\geo)$, where $\delta(0)$ is the dirac distribution, and $\Succbare$ is the successor function.
+The type \eqref{eq:oplus:type} of the $\oplus_p$ combinator means that many distributions and processes can be defined as fixed points.
+For example, the geometric distribution is recursively defined as $\geo = \delta(0) \oplus_p \D(\Succbare)(\geo)$, where $\delta(0)$ is the Dirac distribution, and $\Succbare \colon \nat \to \nat$ is the successor function.
 This works because the defining equation for $\geo$ is productive: it only calls itself recursively with probability $1-p < 1$.